 Houston is the most populated city in Texas and the fourth biggest city in the country.
 Every day, thousands of people traverse the roads and sidewalks in Houston.
 Unfortunately, not all of these pedestrians make it home safely.
 Careless and reckless drivers put pedestrian lives at risk.
-The Doan Law Firm is passionate about helping injured pedestrians recover from serious accidents.
-We specialize in catastrophic and life-changing injuries.
-If you or a loved one has been involved in a pedestrian accident in Houston, request a free consultation with one of our lawyers for assistance.
+The Doan Law Firm is passionate about helping injured victims recover from serious accidents.
+Our Houston pedestrian accident attorney specializes in catastrophic and life-changing injuries.
+If you or a loved one has been involved in a pedestrian accident, request a free consultation with one of our lawyers for assistance.

-We are highly experienced pedestrian accident attorneys in Houston who have been trusted with even the most complex and high-stakes cases for many years.
+We are highly experienced pedestrian accident lawyers in Houston who have been trusted with even the most complex and high-stakes cases for many years.

 Our lawyers know how to fight for maximum results for serious injuries and wrongful deaths from pedestrian accidents, even if this means going to trial in Harris County.

-We take pedestrian accident cases on a contingency fee basis, meaning you will only pay our fees if we secure financial compensation for your case.
+We take Houston pedestrian accident lawsuits on a contingency fee basis, meaning you will only pay our fees if we secure financial compensation for your case.